Automatic Motor Set (Auto-MSET)

 4. The drive holds the level of current specified by the AutoMsetCurrent parameter for the quantity of time specified by the AutoMsetTime Parameter.
 This makes sure that the motor moves to the specified angle.
 The level of current that the drive holds must be high enough so that loading, friction, and other opposing forces have a minimum effect on the motor angle.

-5. The drive initializes motor commutation by assuming that the motor is now at the angle specified by the AutoMsetAngle parameter.
+5. If the drive does not detect enough motion on the axis after it tries many different electrical angles, it will give a CommutationFault.
+If a CommutationFault does not occur, the drive initializes motor commutation by assuming that the motor is now at the angle specified by the AutoMsetAngle parameter.
 Then motor commutation continues normally.
 The drive uses the feedback device specified by the FeedbackInput1 Parameter.